-This post explores the Hundertwasserhaus, one of Vienna’s most visited buildings and the life of its designer and creator, Friedensreich Hundertwasser.
+This post explores the Hundertwasserhaus Wien, one of the city’s most visited buildings and the life of its designer and creator, Friedensreich Hundertwasser.

 If you have seen the photos on this blog or on my Instagram account, one thing is going to strike you right away.
 I like color.
 Well, I like color a lot!